Cecilia Ivimy KC

 Recent significant cases have concerned:

-- Whether benefits legislation concerning support for home owners infringes A1P1 and Article 14; acting for Secretary of State for Work and Pensions
+- Benefits legislation – whether support for home owners infringes A1P1 and Article 14; acting for Secretary of State for Work and Pensions

-- Whether the non-disclosure of information which led to a prisoner being recalled and not re-released infringed Article 5 rights; acting for Secretary of State for Justice
+- Prisons – whether the non-disclosure of information which led to a prisoner being recalled and not re-released infringed Article 5 rights; acting for Secretary of State for Justice

-- Whether the DWP has positive obligations under the ECHR to collect and enforce payment of child maintenance, in particular in cases of domestic violence; acting for the Secretary of State for Work and Pensions
+- Child maintenance – whether the DWP has positive obligations under the ECHR to collect and enforce payment of child maintenance, in particular in cases of domestic violence; acting for the Secretary of State for Work and Pensions

-- Whether COVID isolation requirements for travellers arriving in the UK were irrational, disproportionate, or breached Articles 5 and 8; acting for the Secretary of State for Health and Transport
+- COVID 19 – whether COVID travel isolation requirements were irrational, disproportionate, or breached Articles 5 and 8; acting for the Secretary of State for Health and Transport

-In the first part of her career (Cecilia did not practice between 2010 and 2020) Cecilia appeared in multiple leading public law/human rights appeals, including eight before the House of Lords and two before the Grand Chamber of the European Court of Human Rights.
+In the first part of her career (Cecilia did not practice between 2010 and 2020) Cecilia appeared as lead junior in multiple leading human rights appeals in the House of Lords and the Grand Chamber of the European Court of Human Rights.
 Subjects included:

-- The extension of the HRA and ECHR to deaths and detention of civilians in Iraq and Afghanistan
+- Iraq and Afghanistan military action – application of the HRA and ECHR to deaths and detention of civilians

-- Compatibility of control orders against suspected terrorists with Articles 5 and 8
+- Terrorism control orders – compatibility with Articles 5 and 8

-- Compatibility of disclosure of spent convictions with Article 8.
+- Privacy rights and data retention – compatibility of disclosure of spent convictions with Article 8

 Information

-Cecilia regularly represents central government, local government and other public bodies in sensitive and complex FOIA and EIR appeals.
+Cecilia regularly represents central government, local government and other public bodies as well as private clients in sensitive and complex FOIA and EIR appeals, and in complex cases involving the interaction of public law, information law and data protection.
 Recent significant appeals concerned:

-- Communications between HM Treasury and the Financial Conduct Authority about treatment of business grants made during the pandemic; acting for HM Treasury
+- Communications between HM Treasury and the Financial Conduct Authority on COVID 19 business grants

-- Cabinet Office papers and principles relating to the convention of collective responsibility of Ministers of the Crown; acting for the Cabinet Office
+- Cabinet Office papers and principles and scope of collective responsibility

 Cases